Volvo Cars to build U.S. plant to spearhead sales recovery

 Samuelsson said he was neutral on whether U.S. staff are represented by the United Auto Workers union - a politically divisive issue that has dogged plant decisions by Volkswagen (VOWG_p.DE) and others.

-"It's up to the people who work for us to choose how they want to be organised," he said.
+"It's up to the people who work for us to choose how they want to be organized," he said.
 "We have no opinion on that."

 Volvo said production capacity would be close to the 120,000 vehicles at its larger Chinese plant, with model plans still under wraps.
 The arrival of the new XC90 flagship SUV as an import is counted on to halt the U.S. sales slide this year.